Skip to main content

 Family caregiver support

-What it helps with: The caregiver program can connect caregivers with information, support groups, training, respite, counseling, and limited supplemental help such as incontinence supplies or safety items.
+What it helps with: The caregiver program can connect caregivers with information, a caregiver coordinator, counseling, support groups, training, respite, and limited supplemental help such as incontinence supplies or safety items.

 Who may qualify: It may help family or informal caregivers who care for an adult age 60 or older, a person with Alzheimer’s disease or a related dementia, grandparents raising children, and older relatives caring for adults with disabilities.